Industry News

 HMRC will increase the rate on late paid tax by 1.5%.
 At current rates this would increase the rate charged for late paid corporation tax to 9%.

-This is significant for business claiming AVEC or VGEC (but not VGTR) as the credit is included ‘above the line’ in taxable income on which tax (and therefore late payment interest where tax is not paid) is calculated.
+This is significant for businesses claiming AVEC or VGEC (but not VGTR) as the credit is included ‘above the line’ in taxable income on which tax (and therefore late payment interest where tax is not paid) is calculated.
 For a large business within the quarterly instalment payment (‘QIP’) regime interest can therefore start accruing (albeit at the slightly reduced late QIP rate) as early as month 3 of a financial period, when often the benefit of the credit is not realised until at least 12 months after that.
 Consequently, companies claiming AVEC or VGEC will very likely pay interest, now at the highest rate this century, on tax liabilities that may never become due once the tax credit is realised.

 The Ugly